 READ MORE: Best Places to Stop on a Coachella Road Trip

-13. Traveling with boyfriend
+13. Travelling with boyfriend

 Travelling with someone is the best way to really get to know them, to know whether you ever want to continue on this crazy adventure called life together.